Chris Wiggins: Career

 Wiggins also lent his voice to many animated TV series and movies.
-He was the voice of Thor and his human host Dr. Donald Blake from Marvel Comics in the 1966 The Marvel Super Heroes TV series, the voice of the villain Mysterio in the 1960s animated cartoon Spider-Man, the voice of Will Scarlet on Rocket Robin Hood, the Great Wishing Star in 1986's Care Bears Movie II: A New Generation, and the Care Bears' head villain, No Heart, on the Nelvana version of their TV show.
-He also voiced the character Dimetro in the 1980s cartoon Dinosaucers.
-His other roles in animated series and films included ALF Tales, Star Wars: Droids, Rock & Rule, Star Wars: Ewoks, Babar, Babar and the Adventures of Badou, Rupert, Richard Scarry, Franklin, and Redwall.
+He was the voice of the villain Mysterio in Spider-Man, Will Scarlet on Rocket Robin Hood, the Great Wishing Star in 1986's Care Bears Movie II: A New Generation, and the villain No Heart on the Nelvana version of Care Bears.
+He also voiced the character Dimetro in Dinosaucers.
+His other roles in animated series and films include ALF Tales, Star Wars: Droids, Rock & Rule, Star Wars: Ewoks, Babar, Babar and the Adventures of Badou, Rupert, The Busy World of Richard Scarry, Franklin, and Redwall.

 Death

-Wiggins died at a nursing home in Elora, Ontario, on February 19, 2017, from complications from Alzheimer's disease.
-His wife, Sandra Crysler-Wiggins, predeceased him, and he had no children.
+Wiggins was married to Sandra Crysler-Wiggins, who died in 2009, and had no children.
+He died at a nursing home in Elora, Ontario, on February 19, 2017, from complications of Alzheimer's disease.